Double-density compact disc

 The double-density compact disc (DDCD) is an optical disc technology developed by Sony and Philips using the same 780 nm laser wavelength as a compact disc.
 The format was announced in July 2000 and is defined by the Purple Book standard document.
-Unlike the compact-disc technology it is based on, DDCD was designed exclusively for data, with no audio capabilities.
+Unlike the compact disc technology on which it is based, DDCD was designed exclusively for data, with no audio capabilities.

 For a 12 cm disc, it doubles the original 650 MB to 1.3 GB capacity of a CD on recordable (DDCD-R) and rewritable (DDCD-RW) discs by narrowing the track pitch from 1.6 to 1.1 micrometers, and shortening the minimum pit length from 0.833 to 0.623 micrometers.
 The DDCD was also available in read-only format (DDCD-ROM).
 The specification allowed for both 12 cm and 8 cm discs, although an 8 cm DDCD disc was never released.

 The technology, released years after rewritable DVD technology, failed to acquire significant market share.
 The only DDCD recorder introduced was the Sony CRX200E.
 While the initial launch price of the drive and the disc ($249 and $2-3 respectively) were significantly lower than the prices of DVD-RW drives and media ($1000 and $10 respectively), the technology never prevailed over established DVD technology.
 A similar technology, however, was used in the GD-ROM discs primarily used for Sega Dreamcast software.
 DVDs offered a significantly higher capacity - nearly four times more than DDCD-R with 4.7 GB on single layer discs and six and a half times more with 8.5 GB on double layer discs.
 The price of DVDs would drop significantly in the years following DDCD's launch.

 The 2006 edition of the SCSI Multimedia Commands set labeled the DDCD technology as 'legacy'.